John Psathas: Influences

-According to his publisher Promethean Editions, a new work by John Psathas is an individual, unique entity, and his music is like that of no one else.
-His 'sound' is difficult to define – the harmony and improvisational feel of jazz, the compelling rhythmic drive and excitement of rock music and the sustained repetitive textures of minimalism are apparent as influences, yet they combine and intermingle with something else more intangible.
-This undefinable quality is partly what makes his one of the most original voices in the arena of contemporary classical music in New Zealand.
+His musical style brings together the languages of jazz, classical, Eastern European and Middle Eastern, avant-garde, rock, and electronica.

 A retrospective concert of Psathas' chamber music was given in the 2000 New Zealand International Festival of the Arts, culminating with the premiere of the specially commissioned Piano Quintet.
 In the programme to the concert, he described the process of creating his music:

 "When I write music, it's not a sense of inventing I experience, as much as it is a sense of finding something that exists at the remote periphery of what I know.
 It is like seeing things – that aren't really there – in the corner of one's eye, but not spinning around to view them, because then they would simply cease to be.
 It is a case of being aware of a thing in one's peripheral vision and, while staring straight ahead, trying to decipher, without looking at it, the true nature of what it is.
 What one is finding is exactly the right thing for any given moment in a musical work."